trofimich/TwinCAT.OpenFramework/README.md

 ## 💡 What does the framework offer today?

-- ✅ Core logic is based on an **exception-handling mechanism**
+- ✅ Core logic is based on an **exception-handling mechanism**.
+Many type of exceptions supported: Standard, NotSupported, NotImplemented, ArgumentNull, ArgumentoutofRange, ArgumentValueNotSupported, Aggregate, etc...
-- ✅ Support for **dynamic collections**: lists, dictionaries, unique lists
+- ✅ Support for **dynamic collections**: ByteList, List, Dictionary, UniqueSet
-- ✅ Utilities for working with **long strings**
+- ✅ Utilities for working with **long strings**: StringHelper/WideStringHelper, StringBuilder/WideStringBuilder
-- ✅ JSON support classes
-- ✅ An automation scaffold: `AutomationEngine` managing a collection of `AutomationUnits`
+- ✅ An **automation engine**: AutomationRunner manages 1..* AutomationUnits.
+Each Automationunit manages 0..* hierarchical devices
 - 🔧 Many other components — either already ported or pending adaptation

 ---

 ## 📈 What are the future plans?

-- 🧱 Wrap more standard libraries in OOP-style interfaces
+- 🧱 Add new possibilities and wrap more standard libraries in OOP-style interfaces
-- ⚠️ Full support for exception generation and propagation
 - 🧪 Broaden **unit test** coverage (TcUnit-based)
 - 📚 Improve documentation and examples